toshi0607/Go-FAQ-Japanese-Edition/original.md

 can actually execute at once; arbitrarily more may be blocked in system calls.

-Go's goroutine scheduler is not as good as it needs to be, although it has improved over time.
+Go’s goroutine scheduler is not as good as it needs to be, although it has improved over time.
 In the future, it may better optimize its use of OS threads.
 For now, if there are performance issues,